bgayman/FlipBook/README.md

 - Not all `CALayer` animations and effects are captured.
 - On macOS make sure `NSView` has `wantsLayer` is set to `true`

+## Examples of Generated Assets

+You can find a gallery of generated assets [here](https://bradgayman/FlipBook/)

 ## Contact

 Brad Gayman